• Free shipping on all orders

 The Serengeti is a very handsome, graceful, medium-sized cat with a spotted coat that resembles that of a leopard.
 Sleek and muscular, the Serengeti looks a lot like the serval, a medium-sized African cat, whose short coat is covered in leopard-like dots.
 We mainly recognize the Serengeti thanks to its soft and silky fur of beige, gray, or sometimes silver, spotted with black or dark brown, which gives it a wild look.

 One of the main characteristics of the Serengeti is to be very vocal!
-Like the Bengal cat, he loves to communicate with his owners and expresses his needs with loud meows!
-Nevertheless, he is a docile, affectionate, and friendly cat.
-He loves his humans and can get along with other pets as well.
-A bit shy at first, he bonds very quickly with his family and will beg for hugs all day long.
+Like the Bengal cat, they love to communicate with their owners and express their needs with loud meows!
+Nevertheless, they are docile, affectionate, and friendly cats.
+They love their humans and can get along with other pets as well.
+A bit shy at first, they bond very quickly with their family and will beg for hugs all day long.

-However, keep in mind that the Serengeti is above all a hunter with a high level of energy: he loves to run, climb, jump, and can break a few trinkets along the way!
+However, keep in mind that the Serengeti is above all a hunter with a high level of energy: they love to run, climb, jump, and can break a few trinkets along the way!

 Conclusion